-Mark Stovell provides project support and technical assistance to Second Chance Act grantees that design and implement programs for individuals with co-occurring substance use disorders and mental illnesses.
-Before joining the CSG Justice Center, Mark worked for CASAColumbia in New York City where he contributed research to policy reports and co-developed educational tools about the impact of health care reform on addiction prevention and treatment.
-He also worked for Families USA in Washington, DC, and for Hunger Free Vermont as part of the Bill Emerson National Hunger Fellowship.
-Mark earned his BA in political science and sociology from Ohio University and an MPA from Baruch College.
+Mark oversees the delivery of broad-based technical assistance products and tools to assist counties in their Stepping Up efforts.
+Mark has also provided technical assistance to Second Chance Act and Justice and Mental Health Collaboration Program grantees that serve people with co-occurring substance use disorders and mental illness, and he has coordinated additional projects designed to advance practices at the intersection of the criminal justice and behavioral health.
+Before joining the CSG Justice Center, Mark worked for the Partnership to End Addiction in New York City where he developed educational tools for state decisionmakers on improving addiction prevention and treatment through health policy.
+He also worked for Families USA in Washington, DC and for Hunger Free Vermont as part of the Bill Emerson National Hunger Fellowship.
+Mark earned his BA in political science and sociology from Ohio University and his MPA at Baruch College.

 How three counties have committed to improving their systems’ responses to “priority populations,” people who frequently and repeatedly…Read More